 - Best price?
 Available on 3Dsimo store here

-For open source fans, the 3Dsimo Kit is the editable and modifiable version of the 3Dsimo’s 4in1 pen, but in a DIY 3D kit that you’ll need to assemble yourself.
+An open source 3D pen set, the 3Dsimo Kit is the editable and modifiable version of the 3Dsimo’s 4in1 pen, but in a DIY 3D kit that you’ll need to assemble yourself.
 It still features the 3D printing pen, soldering, burning and cutting tools, and at a far lower price than the 3Dsimo MultiPro, so if you have the DIY skills you may prefer this option.

 All the data can be found on the 3Dsimo Github, and the 3D printing pen kit comes with all the electronics and 3D printed parts you need to build the pen – which 3Dsimo say you can completely assemble in just 15 minutes!
 The 3D pen runs off a trusty Arduino Nano-based microcomputer.